Housing Sign-Up FAQs

 Visit our Housing Options page for information and floor plans of each of our residence halls.

-A limited number of designed singles are available.
-First-year student singles are offered in Offenhauer, and Centennial Hall, Founders and Falcon Heights.
+A limited number of singles are available.
+First-year student singles are offered in Offenhauer, Centennial Hall, Founders, Falcon Heights and McDonald.
 Availability varies each semester.

 FALL SEMESTER | Students moving in for the upcoming Fall Semester will receive additional information about their assigned move-in day and time over the summer.
 They can review the Move-in Page for information from last year to get an idea about how move-in is structured.